 4. Read the general information about the park.
 You may also click on items in the menu on the righthand side of your park's Web page for extra information.

 5. Make a travel brochure for the park.
 Include a drawing of a map of the United States that shows where the park is located, a description of what people can do at the park, operating hours, nature and special attractions, historical background, and other interesting information that would make someone want to visit.
 Illustrate your brochure with drawings or photos you print from the site.

-• Students will share their brochure with a small group, explaining why the park is a good place to visit.
+6. Share your brochure with a small group and explain why your national park is a good place to visit.

 To see a Web site brochure of Yellowstone National Park, connect to http://www.pbs.org/wnet/goingplaces3/yellowstone/highlights.html.